-With the router created and attached to your subnet, develop it further.
-First, you need to obtain a free IP address on the UC Campus.
+With the router created and attached to your own subnet, develop it further.
+You need to obtain a free IP address on the UC Campus.
 We call this network campus37.
+The Internet-connected subnet on that network is called public37.